cuongtm2012/Film_Flex_Release/scripts/maintenance/README.md

-# FilmFlex Maintenance Guide
+# PhimGG Maintenance Guide

-This document provides instructions for performing maintenance tasks for the FilmFlex application.
+This document provides instructions for performing maintenance tasks for the PhimGG application.

 ## Table of Contents